Rafat97/enterprise-messaging-system/README.md

 # Enterprise Async Messaging System (EAMS)

-Enterprise Async Messaging System is made to sending different type messaging with multiple drivers like(Kafka, Redis, etc)
+Enterprise Async Messaging System is made for sending different types of messaging with multiple drivers like(Kafka, Redis, etc)

 # How to run